 There are two main types of Wilms tumor, according to their microscopic appearance:

-- Favorable histology refers to cells that don’t display normal qualities but show no evidence of anaplasia.
+- Favorable histology refers to cells that do not display normal qualities but show no evidence of anaplasia.
 This type accounts for the majority of children with Wilms tumor and has a good prognosis.

-- Unfavorable histology refers to cells with wide variability, characterized by large and distorted DNA in the cell nucleus, known as anaplasia.
+- Unfavorable histology refers to cells with wide variability and are characterized by large and distorted DNA in the cell nucleus, known as anaplasia.
 This is a less common type and is associated with a poorer prognosis.

-The prognosis of Wilms tumor is usually quite positive, particularly when the disease is discovered early, before it has metastasized to other areas of the body.
+The prognosis of Wilms tumor is usually quite positive, particularly when the disease is discovered early and before it has metastasized to other areas of the body.
 Localized tumors are associated with a 90% cure rate with 8 out of 10 patients surviving long term.

-The primary tumor is usually removed as early as practicable, to prevent the spread to other organs such as the lungs, liver, bones and brain.
-This may affect the renal function of the kidneys, but the benefits are generally considered to greatly outweigh the risks.
+The primary tumor is usually removed as early as possible to prevent the spread of the cancer to other organs such as the lungs, liver, bones, and brain.
+Tumor removal may affect the renal function of the kidneys; however, the benefits are generally considered to greatly outweigh the risks.

-Survivors or Wilms tumor are also at an increased risk of second tumors.
-This may include bone and soft-tissue sarcomas, lymphoma, melanoma, leukemia and cancer of the breast and gastrointestinal tract.
+Survivors of Wilms tumor are also at an increased risk of second tumors.
+This may include bone and soft-tissue sarcomas, lymphoma, melanoma, leukemia, as well as cancers of the breast and gastrointestinal tract.